KenKundert/avendesora/doc/overview.rst

 a *urls* field, *Avendesora* will try to find one in the *discovery* field (it looks for URLs given to an instance of *RecognizeURL*, however it can get complicated if there is more than one instance of *RecognizeURL*.
-In such cases it is generallybetter to explicitly specify *urls*.
+In such cases it is generally better to explicitly specify *urls*.

 The *discovery* field is used to recognize that this is the account to use when *Avendesora* is asked to login into the *virginamerica.com* site.
 Notice that